riezebosch/tdd-journey/slides/20-frustration/3-colleagues.md

 }
 </code></pre>

+throwing in some random null checks

-to make an integration test pass...
+to make an integration test pass...<!-- .element: class="fragment" -->